sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/secure-sensu.md

 This reference describes the components you need to secure to make Sensu production-ready, including etcd peer communication, the Sensu API and web UI, and Sensu agent-to-server communication.
 It also describes agent mutual transport layer security (mTLS) authentication, which is required for [secrets management][1].

-Before you can use this reference, you must [generate the certificates][12] you will need to secure Sensu.
+Before you can secure Sensu, you must [generate the certificates][12] you will need.
+After you generate certificates, follow this reference to secure Sensu for production.

-## Etcd peer communication
+## Secure etcd peer communication

 {{% notice warning %}}
 **WARNING**: You must update the default configuration for Sensu's embedded etcd with an explicit, non-default configuration to secure etcd communication in transit.
 If you do not properly configure secure etcd communication, your Sensu configuration will be vulnerable to unauthorized manipulation via etcd client connections.
 {{% /notice %}}

-You can secure etcd peer communication via the configuration at `/etc/sensu/backend.yml`.
-Here are the backend store parameters you'll need to configure:
+To properly secure etcd communication, replace the default parameter values in your backend store configuration in `/etc/sensu/backend.yml` as follows:

+1. Replace the placeholder with the path to your certificate and key for the `etcd-cert-file` and `etcd-key-file` to secure client communication:
 {{< code yml >}}
-etcd-listen-client-urls: "https://localhost:2379"
-etcd-listen-peer-urls: "https://localhost:2380"
-etcd-initial-advertise-peer-urls: "https://localhost:2380"
 etcd-cert-file: "/path/to/your/cert"
 etcd-key-file: "/path/to/your/key"
-etcd-trusted-ca-file: "/path/to/your/ca/file"
+{{< /code >}}

+2. Replace the placeholder with the path to your certificate and key for the `etcd-peer-cert-file` and `etcd-peer-key-file` to secure cluster communication:
+{{< code yml >}}
 etcd-peer-cert-file: "/path/to/your/peer/cert"
 etcd-peer-key-file: "/path/to/your/peer/key"
+{{< /code >}}

+3. Replace the placeholder with the path to your certificate and key for the `etcd-trusted-ca-file` and `etcd-peer-trusted-ca-file` to secure communication with the etcd client server and between etcd cluster members:
+{{< code yml >}}
+etcd-trusted-ca-file: "/path/to/your/ca/file"
+etcd-peer-trusted-ca-file: "/path/to/your/peer/ca/file"
+{{< /code >}}

+4. Add non-default values for `etcd-listen-client-urls`, `etcd-listen-peer-urls`, and `etcd-initial-advertise-client-urls`:
+{{< code yml >}}
+etcd-listen-client-urls: "https://localhost:2379"
+etcd-listen-peer-urls: "https://localhost:2380"
+etcd-initial-advertise-peer-urls: "https://localhost:2380"
+{{< /code >}}

+5. Set `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` to `true` to ensure that etcd only allows connections from clients and peers that present a valid, trusted certificate:
+{{< code yml >}}
 etcd-client-cert-auth: "true"
 etcd-peer-client-cert-auth: "true"
-etcd-peer-trusted-ca-file: "/path/to/your/peer/ca/file"
 {{< /code >}}

-To properly secure etcd communication, replace the default parameter values in your backend store configuration with non-default versions of these certificates, keys, and URLs:

- - A certificate and key for the `etcd-cert-file` and `etcd-key-file` to secure client communication
- - A certificate and key for the `etcd-peer-cert-file` and `etcd-peer-key-file` to secure cluster communication
- - Non-default values for `etcd-listen-client-urls`, `etcd-listen-peer-urls`, and `etcd-initial-advertise-client-urls`

-In addition, set `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` to `true` to ensure that etcd only allows connections from clients and peers that present a valid, trusted certificate.
-Because etcd does not require authentication by default, you must set `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` to `true` to secure Sensu's embedded etcd datastore against unauthorized access.
+   Because etcd does not require authentication by default, you must set the `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` parameters to `true` to secure Sensu's embedded etcd datastore against unauthorized access.

+{{% notice note %}}
+**NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#datastore-and-cluster-configuration-flags) includes more information about each etcd store parameter.
+{{% /notice %}}

-## Sensu API and web UI
+## Secure the Sensu API and web UI

 The Sensu Go Agent API, HTTP API, and web UI use a common stanza in `/etc/sensu/backend.yml` to provide the certificate, key, and CA file needed to provide secure communication.

 {{% notice note %}}
 **NOTE**: By changing these parameters, the server will communicate using transport layer security (TLS) and expect agents that connect to it to use the WebSocket secure protocol.
-For communication to continue, you must complete the configuration in this section **and** in the [Sensu agent-to-server communication](#sensu-agent-to-server-communication) section.
+For communication to continue, you must complete the configuration in this section **and** in the [Sensu agent-to-server communication](#secure-sensu-agent-to-server-communication) section.
 {{% /notice %}}

-Here are the backend secure sockets layer (SSL) attributes you'll need to configure.
+Configure the following backend secure sockets layer (SSL) attributes in `/etc/sensu/backend.yml`:

+1. Replace the placeholders with the paths to your certificate and key files for the `cert-file`, `key-file`, and `trusted-ca-file` parameters:
 {{< code yml >}}
 cert-file: "/path/to/ssl/cert.pem"
 key-file: "/path/to/ssl/key.pem"